 The U.S Consumer Product Safety Commission (CPSC) estimates that about 100,000 playground equipment related injuries resulting from falls to the ground surface are treated annually in the U.S hospital emergency rooms.
 Injuries involving this hazard pattern tend to be among the most serious of all playground injuries, and have the potential to be fatal, particularly when the injury is to the head.
 The surface under and around the playground equipment can be a major factor in determining the injury causing potential of a fall.
-It is self evident that a fall onto a shock-absorbing surface is less than likely to cause a serious injury than a fall onto a hard surface.
-Playground equipment should never be placed on hard surfaces such as concrete of asphalt and while grass may appear to be acceptable, it may juicily turn to hard packed earth in areas of high traffic.
+It is self evident that a fall onto a shockabsorbing surface is less than likely to cause a serious injury than a fall onto a hard surface.
+Playground equipment should never be placed on hard surfaces such as concrete, asphalt, carpet, grass or any other hard surface.
+Grass may appear to be acceptable, it may turn to hard packed earth in areas of high traffic.
 Shredded bark, wood chips, find sand or fine gravel are considered to be acceptable shock-absorbing surfaces when installed and maintained at a sufficient depth under and around playground equipment.
+A fall onto a hard surface can result in serious in injury or death to the equipment user.